08 Nov What are the Side effects of Laser Hair Removal?

 Lasers use light energy to remove hair.
 There are no studies or scientific findings to suggest that laser hair removal causes cancer.

 Laser hair removal is a safe and effective method for removing hair from any area of the body.
 The side effects are unlikely when done by a qualified expert.
-If you’re ready to give up waxing and shaving, book at appointment at Eternal Dermatology.
+If you’re ready to give up waxing and shaving, contact us or book an appointment online now.